unravyl/finite-automata-visualizer/README.md

 -   User can input a string and regular expresson, and the application will check if the input string is a member of the regular expression

+## Implementation Algorithm?

+-   To know how the RegEx to DFA Diagram conversion works in detail, check out our [wiki](https://github.com/maxellmilay/finite-automata-visualizer/wiki) !

 ## Techstack

 -   NextJS